 What Is the Recovery Process?

 As the anesthesia or sedation wears off, you may experience some manageable discomfort.
 Bruising and swelling can be minimized by keeping your head elevated while sleeping and gently applying ice or cold compresses to the area.
 There may be added dryness due to the eye being exposed as it heals.
-Some suggestions to optimize your recovery after ptosis surgery include:
+Some suggestions to optimize your recovery after ptosis repair surgery in Boulder include:

 • Limit daily activities for the first week of healing.